Can You Learn To Love Writing Personal Statements?

 See what happens when you make a conscious decision to enjoy the process of self-reflection.
 If you’re not used to writing personal narratives, it may seem impossible, at first.
-But your decision can produce positive outcomes.

 To make this work, you’ll need some strategies –

-To get started, choose a topic, and set a timer for 5-10 minutes.
+To get started, choose a topic, and set a timer for 15 minutes.
 Write continuously, without stopping.
 Don’t re-read, or make corrections, or think ahead.
 The goal is to be in a state of flow.
 For extra points, go old-school and use pen and paper.

 When you return to your writing, certain phrases or ideas will pop out at you.
 Highlight them.
 Don’t be surprised if you feel like an explorer discovering gold.

 Keep this writing in a safe place.
 Treasure it.
 And when the time comes to draft a personal statement for your applications, it will be there for you, ready to inspire.
 Just like a Valentine.